 The TVSEF is a great place to showcase your knowledge in science and engineering!
 You will have the opportunity to meet other students and people from the London community who are interested in science and technology.
 You could also win the chance to travel to the national competition, the Canada Wide Science Fair.

 CAN I HAVE A PARTNER?

 Yes!
 You can work by yourself, or in teams of two.
-Larger teams of three or four are possible, however these projects will not qualify to attend the Canada Wide Science Fair.
+Larger teams of three or four are allowed, however these projects are not eligible to attend the Canada Wide Science Fair.

 HOW MUCH DOES IT COST TO ENTER THE SCIENCE FAIR?

 WHAT DO I NEED TO BRING?

 You will need a backboard to present your project, and any other materials that you have made, or need to demonstrate your project.
 Make sure you check the safety and ethics rules to see what you can and cannot bring.
 Bring a bottle of water, and a snack.
-You will also need to bring lunch, or money to buy lunch.
+You will also need to bring a packed lunch.